Ben Bernanke: After the Federal Reserve

 In a speech at the American Economics Association conference in January 2014, Bernanke reflected on his tenure as chairman of the Federal Reserve.
 He expressed his hope that economic growth was building momentum and stated that he was confident that the central bank would be able to withdraw its support smoothly.

 In an October 2014 speech, Bernanke disclosed that he was unsuccessful in efforts to refinance his home.
 He suggested that lenders "may have gone a little bit too far on mortgage credit conditions".

+On October 9, 2014, Bernanke testified in Starr v.
+United States, a lawsuit alleging that the government cheated American International Group shareholders of $40 billion by demanding a 79.9% stake in the company in exchange for the company's bailout.
+“Certainly there was an enormous amount of stress on financial institutions” in the fall of 2008 after mortgage financiers Fannie Mae and Freddie Mac had been taken over by the government and fear cascaded through financial markets," Bernanke said.
+“We very, very much did not want to make the loan,” he said.
+“We had little information the loan would be effective.”

 Since February 2014, Bernanke has been employed as a Distinguished Fellow in Residence with the Economic Studies Program at the Brookings Institution.

 On April 16, 2015, it was announced publicly that Bernanke will work with Citadel, the $25 billion hedge fund founded by billionaire Kenneth C. Griffin, as a senior adviser.
 In the same month it was revealed that Bernanke would also join PIMCO as a senior advisor.

 In his 2015 book, The Courage to Act, Bernanke revealed that he was no longer a Republican, having "lost patience with Republicans' susceptibility to the know-nothing-ism of the far right. ...
 I view myself now as a moderate independent, and I think that's where I'll stay."

 Bernanke published in 2022 his latest book titled 21st Century Monetary Policy: The Federal Reserve from the Great Inflation to COVID-19, where he assesses the successes as well as failures of the Federal Reserve since its inception.
 The book received a positive review from the New York Times saying the "book is intended to help future generations of economic policymakers, and it probably will."